Submissions

 Submissions to government inquiries and strategy reviews inform decision-makers about the latest climate and weather science.
 These submissions are a key avenue through which 21st Century Weather informs policy.

-Building on the legacy of our predecessor organisation, the ARC Centre of Excellence for Climate Extremes, we continue to bring scientific evidence to the forefront of policy discussions on emissions reduction, climate resilience, adaptation, and the future of our climate and weather.
+We bring scientific evidence to the forefront of policy discussions on emissions reduction, climate resilience, adaptation, and the future of our climate and weather.

 Our submissions address the critical need for long-term climate research, sovereign capability in weather modelling, and integrated planning to support Australia’s energy transition.